FAQ about our German lessons

 Frequently asked questions about the German language

-1. What makes German a difficult language to learn?
+1. What makes German a complex language to learn?

 The answer is twofold.
 First, there are many grammar rules to learn.
-From word order in German sentences, its cases (nominative, accusative, dative and genitive), numerous prepositions, adjective endings to the subjunctive - there are lots challenges that any student faces.
-However, most of it's rules are logical and consistent, so once you understand them in theory it just takes practice.
+From word order in German sentences, its cases (nominative, accusative, dative and genitive), numerous prepositions, and adjective endings to the subjunctive - there are many challenges that any student faces.
+However, most of its rules are logical and consistent, so once you understand them theoretically, it just takes practice.
 Second, German vocabulary is far from straightforward, either.
-It's words are nuanced and context-specific and can rarely be translated literally from English into German and vice versa.
+Its words are nuanced and context-specific and can rarely be translated literally from English into German and vice versa.
 On the other hand, many German nouns are compounds of two or more individual words, which is why our nouns tend to be so long.
-So when putting them together, the compound noun normally receives a very clear new meaning.
+So, when putting them together, the compound noun normally receives a very clear new meaning.

-One of the most important lessons that students need to learn is how to send their ideas through a 'grammar filter' to check what they can actually say in German.
+One of the most important lessons that students need to learn is sending their ideas through a 'grammar filter' to check what they can say in German.
 While the process entails a simplification as far as the choice of words is concerned, it increases the likelihood of grammatical accuracy.
-Find out more about my method called 'simple but correct' here.
+Find out more about my method, 'simple but correct,'.
 Having said all that, many people before you managed to learn German, so why wouldn't you?

 2. What advice do you have for anyone who needs to learn German quickly?

 1) Get a good understanding of German syntax.
-If you understand where to place a word in a German sentence, you'll know how to compose a sentence properly.
-This is absolutely crucial to learning German fast because whether or not people understand you is in large part determined by word order .
+If you understand where to place a word in a German sentence, you'll know how to compose a sentence correctly.
+This is absolutely crucial to learning German fast because whether or not people understand you is primarily determined by word order.

-2) Learn to conjugate verbs (i.e. regular, irregular, separable verbs and reflexive verbs) by looking at logical patterns that apply to them and make sure that subject and verb always agree.
+2) Learn to conjugate verbs (i.e. regular, irregular, separable verbs and reflexive verbs) by looking at logical patterns that apply to them and ensuring that the subject and verb always agree.
 Otherwise, your interlocutors might get confused as you communicate conflicting information.

 3) As soon as you understand the four cases and their function in a sentence, you'll master the difference between subject, direct and indirect object.
 This is crucial when dealing with German nouns.
-Even though nominative and accusative are the most common cases, don't underestimate the importance of dative and genitive; for they make your German sound sophisticated, provided of course you learnt how to use them correctly.
+Even though nominative and accusative are the most common cases, please don't underestimate the importance of dative and genitive, for they make your German sound sophisticated, provided you learn how to use them correctly.

 5) Build your vocabulary range by using flash or index cards.
-These cards are highly effective and cater to visual, cognitive, haptic learners alike.
-As popular as apps, such as duolingo and memrise, might be at the moment, they will never be as effective as flash cards that you write yourself.
+These cards are highly effective and cater to visual, cognitive, and haptic learners alike.
+As popular as apps, such as Duolingo and Memrise, might be, they will never be as effective as flash cards you write yourself.
 Besides the meaning of each word, I also tell my students to add other information to the cards to make them even more effective.
-And my students usually know between 80% and 90% of all words they have learnt from me.
+My students usually know between 80% and 90% of all the words they learned from me.

 6) Work with a good tutor who can explain all of the above and more.

-7) Watch, read, and listen to as much German as possible, in order to be immersed in the language.
+7) Watch, read, and listen to as much German as possible to immerse yourself in the language.

 8) Travel to a German-speaking country to practice your German.

-3. How long does it normally take to become fluent in German?
+3. How long does it usually take to become fluent in German?

-This might be the toughest question to answer, as it depends on a number of factors, such as frequency and duration of lessons, talent for learning languages (it just doesn't come easy for everyone), the amount of time people are able to invest in homework and revision outside of lessons, and so on.
-I'm trying to give a more detailed response to this question in my blog post "how long does it take to learn German?".
+This might be the toughest question to answer, as it depends on several factors, such as frequency and duration of lessons, talent for learning languages (it just doesn't come easy for everyone), the amount of time people can invest in homework and revision outside of lessons, and so on.
+I'm trying to give a more detailed response to this question in my blog post, "How long does it take to learn German?".
 However, the average time it takes my students to learn German from scratch is between 12 and 18 months - with private one-to-one German lessons, once or twice a week for two hours each.
-You will find more information on the time frame here and on my private German lessons page.
-If you're keen to learn German fast but you prefer being part of a small group of fellow students, then check my new intensive German courses.
+You will find more information on the time frame and my private German lessons page here.
+If you're keen to learn German fast but prefer being part of a small group of fellow students, check out my new intensive German courses.
 The average time to advanced level (C1) with our small German classes is about 24 months, to C2 level around 32 months.

 4. Are there any online resources that you would recommend?

 Of course.
-I have put together a list of links and resources for beginner, intermediate and advanced German students which you find here.
+I have put together a list of links and resources for beginner, intermediate, and advanced German students, which you can find here.

 5. Why do people learn German?

-German has the reputation of being a difficult language.
-So when people decide to embark on this journey, they usually have a very good reason to do so.
-Their partner might be from a German-speaking country and they don't want to feel left out when conversations switch to German.
-Their child might sit an exam in German and might need some professional preparation and guidance to get top marks.
-Or, they need to learn German for work.
-According to leading UK employers, German is the most important foreign language that they want their employees to speak, so learning German can be a smart investment in your career.
-Business experts suggest that German language skills will be particularly important in post-Brexit Britain.
+German has a reputation for being a complex language.
+So when people embark on this journey, they usually have a very good reason to do so.
+Their partner might be from a German-speaking country, and they don't want to feel left out when conversations switch to German.
+Their child might sit an exam in German and need professional preparation and guidance to get top marks.
+Or, they n ed to learn German for work.
+According to leading UK employers, German is the most important foreign language that they want their employees to speak, so learning German can be a wise investment in your career.
+Business experts suggest that German language skills will be critical in post-Brexit Britain.
 Whatever the reason, a clear objective will keep you going when the language gets touch and the initial excitement wears off.

 Frequently asked questions about our German lessons